PapaBiju/VoiceGpt_app/README.md

 To directly download the application into your mobile, go to this drive link and download the apk file - ""

 You may get a prompt like this - "This document might contain unsafe content.
 Make sure you trust the sender before you open it".
 Please ignore this prompt and click on Open/Accept.
-Now after opening the file give the app all the required permissions, and then start using the app
+Now after opening the file give the app all the required permissions, and then start using the app.
 While downloading the apk file you may get a prompt like this - "This document might contain unsafe content.
 Make sure you trust the sender before you open it".
 Please ignore this prompt and click on Open/Accept.
 Now after opening the file give the app all the required permissions, and then start using the app